 photo © Italo Caira

-The small village of Montattico sits above Casalattico, at a height of 700 meters, and has commanding panoramic views of the Val di Comino and the surrounding mountains.
+The small village of Montattico sits above the town of Casalattico, at a height of 700 meters.
+It has commanding panoramic views of the Val di Comino and the surrounding mountains.

 The village was once known as Mons Atticum.
 It took its name from the Roman, Titus Pomponius Atticus who owned a villa constructed in this vicinity.